 If you’re missing a few ingredients, don’t worry!
 There are many easy substitutions that will still ensure recipe success.

-- Curry powder: Use 1 Tbsp. in place of turmeric, cumin, and coriander.
+- Spices: substitute 1 Tablespoon curry powder in place of turmeric, cumin, and coriander.

 - Lentils: substitute brown, crimson, black, French, or red in place of green lentils.
 Increase cooking time to 13 minutes for brown lentils.
 Decrease cooking time to 10 minutes for crimson lentils, 8 minutes for black or French lentils, or 6 minutes for red lentils.

-- Canned tomatoes: if you don’t have crushed tomatoes, use diced tomatoes.
+- Crushed Tomatoes: substitute diced tomatoes.
 This will slightly alter the texture and flavor.
 Alternatively, you can blend diced tomatoes in a blender or food processor before adding them to the pot.
 Fire-roasted tomatoes also work in this recipe.

 Curry Recipe Variations

-- Want a bit more heat?
-Add ¼ tsp. of cayenne powder.
+Want a bit more heat?
+Add ¼ teaspoon cayenne powder.

-- Don’t have an Instant Pot?
-Make it on the stovetop.
+Don’t have an Instant Pot?
+Make creamy coconut lentil curry on the stovetop.
 We recommend using red split lentils, as these cook much faster.

 We recommend pairing this curry with a whole grain to increase plant-based protein and fiber content.
-Here are some of our favorite pairings:
+Some of our favorite pairings include whole wheat pita or naan bread, quinoa, and brown basmati rice.

 What to Do with Leftover Curry